henrydierkes/Eagle_Rating/Documentation/Technical/frontend/AddRating.md

     - `Footer`: At the bottom of the page, the footer component may include links or additional information about the application.

 ## Page Interaction Flow
+1. **Navigate to AddRating Page**:

-1. Users arrive at the `RatingForm` page and see the `NavBar` at the top.
+   - Users arrive at the `AddRating` page and see the `NavBar` at the top.
-2. In the `RatingForm` section, users can:
+   -
+2. **Provide Ratings**:
-    - Choose to provide an overall rating or specific subratings.
+    - The user can provide an overall rating or specific sub-ratings based on the selected category.
-    - Select tags to categorize their experience.
+    - Ratings may include aspects such as cleanliness, accessibility, safety, and other relevant criteria.

+3. **Select Tags**:
+    - The user can select predefined tags that describe the location, experience, or characteristics.
+    - Tags may include options such as water fountain, charging port, quiet zone, etc.

+4. **Add Comments**:
-    - Add comments about the place.
+    - The user can input comments about the location to provide additional context and feedback.

+5. **Upload Images**:
-    - Upload images related to the place.
+    - The user can upload one or more images related to the location.
-3. After completing the form, users can submit their input using the submit button.
-4. The `Footer` is displayed at the bottom of the page for additional information.
+    - Images can be in various formats such as JPG or PNG.

+6. **Review and Submit Form**:
+    - The user reviews the entered information and ensures it is accurate and complete.
+    - The user clicks the "Submit" button to submit the form data to the backend API.
+7. **Form Submission and Feedback**:
+   - The user reviews will be posted and receive feedback from other users.

 This page structure ensures a seamless and user-friendly experience for submitting ratings and reviews for a specific place.